Auckland Home Renovation Timeline: What to Expect Week-by-Week

 Pro tip: Don’t guess.
 A good renovation company will tell you up front if consent is needed and handle the paperwork so you don’t have to spend hours on the Auckland Council website.

 We visit your home, hear your goals, and take notes.
 This isn’t just about layout or tiles — it’s about how you live and what’s not working.
-At the end of this, you should know your likely timeline, whether consent applies, and what your next steps are.
+By the end of this week, you should know your likely timeline, whether consent applies, and what your next steps are.

 You pick fixtures, finishes, and the plan gets finalised.
 We give you a fixed price, and you sign the contract.
 If consent is needed, this is when we prep those drawings for submission.